OpenMoonRay/openmoonray-docs/docs/moonray/geometry/UsdGeometry.md

   default: False

-  If the prim is an instance proxy, use the xform from the master Prim during geometry creation
+  <p>If the prim is an instance proxy, use the xform from the master Prim during geometry creation

+<\p>

   <h3>use_prim_xform</h3>